 Meru is an award winning hobbyist cosplayer, cosmaker, and seamstress based in Atlanta, Georgia.
 Over the past decade, she has created 60+ costumes and attended cosplay events across the USA and Japan.
 An avid watcher and fan of anime, she was previously an Ambassador for the streaming website Crunchyroll.
 Meru has been a cosplay guest and craftsmanship judge on many occasions and also enjoys hosting informative panels and workshops about costuming techniques and topics.
 A former participant in the Japan Exchange and Teaching Program (JET), Meru also has a passion for Japanese culture and speaking about her experiences.

-When not working on costumes, she enjoys home decor & design, fitness, cooking, travel, and reading anything written by Haruki Murakami.
+When not working on costumes for her daughter and herself, she enjoys home decor & design, fitness, cooking, travel, and reading anything written by Haruki Murakami.

 Cosplay (コスプレ, kosupure), a portmanteau of the words costume play, is a performance art in which participants called cosplayers wear costumes and fashion accessories to represent a specific character or idea.